nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * If more than 1 name is found, `view` will throw an error telling user to specify the name further.
     * For eg. if 2 contacts have names such as "David" and "David Lim", typing `view David` will throw an error.
 * The command is case-insensitive. eg. `alice` will match `Alice`
+* Any characters after the `view` keyword (and a whitespace) will be considered as the `NAME` of the client to be viewed.
 * Executing another `view` command will create a new popup view of the specified client.
 * Duplicate view pops are **allowed**.
 * `$` is used to indicate specific name to `view`